-Louis Weisdorf (born in 1932) is a well-known Danish architect and designer.
-After graduating from the The Royal Danish Academy of Fine Arts in Copenhagen in 1954, Weisdorf worked with everything from graphic-, interior- and industrial design, to recreational areas as well as most fields within the building trade.
-He described his career as "specialises in versatility", which, quite perfectly, sums up the long and notable career of this multi-designer.
+Louis Weisdorf (1932– 2021) was a well-known Danish architect and industrial designer.
+After becoming one of the youngest designers to graduate from the Royal Danish Academy of Fine Arts in Copenhagen in 1954, he worked across graphic, interior, architectural, and industrial design.
+Weisdorf described himself as a specialist in versatility, which sums up the prodigious and notable career of this multi-faceted designer.